-Some of the brightest minds in the field of education will be speaking at the University of Kentucky College of Education’s Diversity, Equity, and Inclusion Symposium.
+Some of the brightest minds in the field of education spoke at the University of Kentucky College of Education’s Diversity, Equity, and Inclusion Symposium in September.

-“These talks will inform our ongoing conversations and work in these vital areas,” said UK College of Education Dean Julian Vasquez Heilig.
+“These talks are informing our ongoing conversations and work in these vital areas,” said UK College of Education Dean Julian Vasquez Heilig.

-This free event is sponsored by the UK College of Education.
-Speakers include:
+The free event was sponsored by the UK College of Education.

-Zitsi Mirakhur, Ph.D., is a researcher at the Research Alliance for NYC Schools at New York University and focuses on inequality in K-12 educational experiences and outcomes.
+Zitsi Mirakhur, Ph.D., a researcher at the Research Alliance for NYC Schools at New York University who focuses on inequality in K-12 educational experiences and outcomes.

-David Woo is a Ph.D. candidate in the department of Leadership, Policy, and Organizations at Vanderbilt University’s Peabody College.
+David Woo, Ph.D. candidate in the Department of Leadership, Policy, and Organizations at Vanderbilt University’s Peabody College.
 Before starting his Ph.D. program, he worked as a high school English teacher on Chicago’s south side for six years.
 His interests include the influence of school leadership and policy on outcomes for students of color and the teachers that serve them.
 His current research examines the factors that influence how assistant principals allocate their time, the relationship between prior work experiences on early career principal performance, and factors that influence collective bargaining in the charter school context.